-The goal of this research is to better understand how climate change will affect fishes with different life histories and habitat associations across the San Francisco Estuary.
-Existing datasets will be incorporated in synthetic analyses and cutting-edge statistical models to identify fish community responses to climate, flows, and habitats along the estuarine salinity gradient.
-This synthesis-science project will use rich long-term datasets that have been collected by Bay-Delta researchers for decades that will then be analyzed in a reproducible and open science framework.
-It will also support efforts by the Interagency Ecological Program’s Climate Change Project Work Team.
+The goal of this research was to better understand how climate change will affect fishes with different life histories and habitat associations across the San Francisco Estuary.
+Existing datasets were incorporated in synthetic analyses and cutting-edge statistical models to identify fish community responses to climate, flows, and habitats along the estuarine salinity gradient.
+This synthesis-science project used rich long-term datasets that have been collected by Bay-Delta researchers for decades in a reproducible and open science framework.

 The proposed project is driven by the need to understand how land use has changed historically in California's Central Valley due to various drivers including environmental changes and socio-economic developments.
 Given the region's dependency on agriculture and its vulnerability to climate change—marked by shifts in precipitation patterns and water availability—it's crucial to model these dynamics accurately to forecast future conditions and plan effectively.
 Using Agent-Based Modeling (ABM) provides a sophisticated means to dissect past interactions between land use and environmental factors at a granular level.
 This historical understanding is pivotal as it sets the stage for projecting future scenarios.
 Additionally, the integration of future hydrology data generated from the CalSim3 model and socio-economic scenarios allows for a comprehensive analysis of potential future states.
 This analysis aims to explore strategic land use modifications that can meet future socio-economic goals under varying water availability scenarios.